 What is the concert dress for Grade 9 Band, Orchestra and Choruses?

 All Staples Music Department Ensembles wear black attire for most performances.
 Refer to the SHS Music Department Handbook for more details.

 How many concerts are there?

-Band - There are two formal school concerts scheduled in February and May.
+Chorus/Band/Orchestra - There are three formal school concerts scheduled each year: in the fall, December and in May.
 Band members will also march in the Memorial Day Parade.